UofT-UTSC-CS-sandbox/pactify/doc/sprint2/iteration-02.plan.md

 We started going on call before we started merging branches together.

-We started using the JIRA to track tickets and story points.
+We started using the JIRA to assign tickets (with story points).

+We also added acceptance criteria and priorities for each ticket.

 We started communicating with the TA more readily on Slack.